KrishP147/watspend/Project/docs/user_stories.md

-# User Stories - WatCard Dashboard
+# User Stories - WatSpend (WatCard Dashboard)
-**Last Updated: Nov 11, 2025**
+**Last Updated: December 2, 2025**

 ---

-## High Priority
+## High Priority (Completed ✅)

 ### US-001: User Authentication with Google
 **As a** UWaterloo student
 **I want to** log in using my Google account
 **So that** my data is secure and personalized

+**Status**: ✅ Implemented

 **Acceptance Criteria:**
-- "Sign in with Google" button redirects to OAuth
+- ✅ "Sign in with Google" button redirects to OAuth
-- Only @uwaterloo.ca emails allowed
-- User session persists across browser sessions
+- ✅ User session persists across browser sessions
-- User can log out
+- ✅ User can log out
+- ✅ User settings persist to server (views, labels, budgets)

 ---